 1. Reduction of costs for all parties

-Digitalisation will help to cut costs throughout the industry.
-Logistics will become more efficient, problems in supply will be noticed in real time (so they will be solved before they can escalate), and there will be a far more accurate prediction of energy surges and downtime, allowing companies to only produce the energy that is needed.
+Digitalization will help to cut costs throughout the industry.
+Logistics will become more efficient, problems in supply will be noticed in real-time (so they will be solved before they can escalate), and there will be a far more accurate prediction of energy surges and downtime, allowing companies to only produce the energy that is needed.
 Software services will also be improved and integrated where possible.
-All of these will help energy firms’ attempts at reducing operating costs and ultimately save them money, as well as allowing some of these savings to be passed onto end users.
+All of these will help energy firms’ attempts at reducing operating costs and ultimately save them money, as well as allowing some of these savings to be passed onto end-users.

 2. The increased operational lifetime of infrastructure and services

 One of the most well-documented effects of increased digitization will be the increased operational lifetimes of Energy infrastructure.
 This will be achieved through greater predictive maintenance, combined with less physical stress on production equipment and machinery.
 Many asset management activities, such as managing contracts, tasks and expenses, can be digitalized, reducing the time spent by people doing the job.
 Also, invoices, bills, and reports can be greatly automated, thus bringing huge efficiency gains to the whole organization.

 3. Increased customer interaction

 Greater digitalization will also allow for greater customer interaction with energy suppliers.
 By allowing for easier customer feedback, problems can be addressed quickly, giving end users a better quality of service.
 It is also likely to be used to inform end-users of the consequences of using too much energy, both for their own finances and for the environment, and can help users to make more informed choices regarding their energy habits.

 The digital transformation of the energy industry is happening now and will be occurring at a rapid pace.
 This is just one of the current trends in the market, combined with various changing patterns of consumption, industries finding new ways to optimize access and the continued integration of different industries with technology.